Get the latest from TODAY

 For children with food allergies, Halloween isn't just spooky: The treats they get can be life-threatening.
 So food-allergy parents get extra creative this time of year to make sure their kids don't miss out on the fun of the holiday.

-Valerie O’Keefe’s son Leo, 8, can't wait to spray-paint his hair bright orange to be Ron Weasley and cast spells with his older brother, who's going as Harry Potter, this Halloween.
+Last Halloween, Valerie O’Keefe’s son Leo, 9, couldn't wait to spray-paint his hair bright orange to be Ron Weasley and cast spells with his older brother, Eli, who was Harry Potter.
 Leo loves trick-or-treating, but his peanut and tree nut allergy means a lot of Halloween candy is off-limits.

-“We have to be aware of his choices,” O’Keefe told TODAY Parents.
+“We have to be aware of his choices,” O’Keefe told TODAY.
 “It’s not just about making his meal choices safe, but it’s also about making the environment he lives in safe.”

-“We still go to all the events and it is fun getting to wear the costumes and hanging out and building relationships in the neighborhood,” she said.
+"It's another fun way to make the holiday festive and less focused on collecting candy," she said.
+“We still go to all the events and it is fun getting to wear the costumes and hanging out and building relationships in the neighborhood."

 Leo’s allergies mean he (and his parents) must be vigilant.
 He knows what candy he can eat and picks those when he can.
 But if a house doesn’t have a safe candy, he takes one and swaps it out at home for something allergen-free that his mother buys ahead of time.

 Both Leo and Eli keep a small amount of their candy and donate the rest to a cause they select.
-Last year, they took it to the fire station and thanked the firefighters.
-This year they want to send it to the children in Puerto Rico because, they told their mom, “the kids there lost their houses.”
+Two years ago, they took it to the fire station and thanked the firefighters.
+Last year they want to send it to the children in Puerto Rico because, they told their mom, “the kids there lost their houses.”

 “We try to make it meaningful,” O’Keefe said.

-Carolyn Hernandez’s son Ben, 9, is allergic to dairy, rye, barley, wheat, coconut, and annatto, a food coloring — which eliminates most candy.
+Carolyn Hernandez’s son Ben, 10, is allergic to dairy, rye, barley, wheat, coconut and annatto, a food coloring — which eliminates most candy.
 Like Leo, he takes a treat even if he might be allergic to it.
 And he knows not to eat any candy while trick-or-treating.

 “Usually he and his brother will swap stuff out.
 If Ben gets peanut butter cups he swaps them for Skittles with his brother,” Hernandez said.

 She also buys him candy without allergens.
-Despite the restrictions, Ben loves Halloween and feels very excited to be Doc Brown from “Back to the Future.”
-His brother Ryan, 7, will be Marty McFly.
+Despite the restrictions, Ben loves Halloween and was very excited to be Doc Brown from “Back to the Future” last year.
+His brother Ryan, 8, was Marty McFly.

 “He is digging his costume with the white wig and the Hawaiian shirt,” she said.